beltran/gohive/README.md

 # GoHive

-GoHive is a driver for Hive in go that supports mechanisms KERBEROS(Gssapi Sasl), NONE(Plain Sasl) and NOSASL.
+GoHive is a driver for Hive in go that supports mechanisms KERBEROS(Gssapi Sasl), NONE(Plain Sasl), LDAP, CUSTOM and NOSASL.
 The kerberos mechanism will pick a different authentication level depending on `hive.server2.thrift.sasl.qop`.

 ## Quickstart